Acorn Management Newsletter

 Acorn Management 2010 Update

 There are lots of questions about acorns on the oak trees this year.
-They have been really annoying to me, especially at night. falling on the metal car are not good for sleeping.
+Acorns have been really annoying to me, especially at night; the noise they make falling on the metal car are not good for sleeping.
 The most common questions are: 1) Are the acorns toxic in any way to animals, people or the soil, 2) Why are there so many acorns this year, and 3) What should I do with them?

 Acorns can be somewhat toxic, but livestock, pets or humans would have to eat a large quantity of them to cause poisoning.
 That is unlikely because of the taste.
 Cattle are sometimes at risk in drought time when adequate forage is not available.
 Acorns are not damaging to the soil, just a nuisance when the little trees start growing.

-In general, excessive fruit production on seed production in an attempt to grow more plants to protect their genetics.
-Common culprits causing stress are too much or too little water, over fertilization, , etc. This year, it has probably been the excessive summer heat and heavy rains.
+In general, excessive fruit production on trees and shrubs usually means that the plants have been in some kind of stress and are overdoing seed production in an attempt to grow more plants to protect their genetics.
+Common culprits causing stress are too much or too little water, over fertilization, soil compaction, etc. This year, it has probably been the excessive summer heat and heavy rains.
 It could mean that a harsh winter is in store, but the old timers are predicting a warm dry winter.
-Don't bet any money on it however. usually means that the plants have been in some kind of stress and are overdoing
+Don't bet any money on it however.

 The second approach is to rake or shopvac them up and remove them to the compost pile.
 They make an excellent protein ingredient for the compost.
 To speed up the compost process, drive over them with your car in the driveway before putting them in the compost pile.
 The crushed acorns should be mixed with leaves and other organic material.
 They are high in protein and other nutrients.